-Dr. David Earll is a Willson Tuba Artist and Assistant Professor of Tuba, Euphonium, and Trombone at the University of Wisconsin-Platteville.
-Before his appointment at UW-Platteville, Dr. Earll taught at Mesa Community College as an Adjunct Professor of Tuba/Euphonium and worked as the Tuba/Euphonium Graduate Teaching Assistant at Arizona State University.
-David currently plays with Sam & Dave's Brass Extravaganza and the vibrant UW-Platteville faculty chamber group Ensemble Nouveau.
-He has also performed with the Dubuque Symphony Orchestra, Opus 333 Quatuor de Saxhorns, the Tempe Symphonic Wind Ensemble, the University of South Dakota Faculty Brass Quintet, Salt River Brass Band, the Ocotillo Brass Quintet, and the Boston-based Nautilus Brass Quintet.
+Dr. David Earll works as the Assistant Professor of Tuba/Euphonium at Ithaca College of Ithaca, New York.
+Before his appointment at Ithaca College, Dr. Earll taught at the University of Wisconsin-Platteville as the Assistant Professor of Tuba, Euphonium, and Trombone; and at Mesa Community College as the Adjunct Professor of Tuba/Euphonium.
+David currently plays with The Northern Lights Duo, The International Willson Low Brass Quintet, Symphoria (formerly the Syracuse Symphony Orchestra), the Cayuga Chamber Orchestra, and the Ithaca Brass.
+He has also performed with the Dubuque Symphony Orchestra, Sam & Dave's Brass Extravaganza, Ensemble Nouveau, the Paris-based Opus 333 Quatuor de Saxhorns, the Tempe Symphonic Wind Ensemble, the University of South Dakota Faculty Brass Quintet, Salt River Brass Band, the Ocotillo Brass Quintet, the Tallgrass Brass Band, and the Boston-based Nautilus Brass Quintet.

 David completed his Doctorate of Musical Arts in Tuba Performance at Arizona State University under the tutelage of Dr. Deanna Swoboda and received the 2016 Clifford Bevan Award for Excellence in Research for his dissertation.
 Dr. Earll also holds a Master of Music in Tuba Performance from Arizona State University, where he served as a Teaching Assistant for Professor Sam Pilafian, and a Bachelor of Music in Music Performance at the University of South Dakota.
 In addition to his awards for research, David has won awards for artistry including the Northern Trust/Piper Enrichment Award.